 SaltyPaws is a sailing acoustic duo, living aboard their catamaran, sailing and singing the Atlantic eastern seaboard.
 You’ll hear guitar and 5 string banjo, spiced with harmonica and concertina.
 Wherever the boat is in port, you’ll find Bentley and Jim joining a jam, at an open mic, or busking a street corner.
 See Jim Austin’s images from the 2015 festival here.

 The Gospel Ensemble | Gospel

-This combined group is homegrown here in Oriental and sings their praises at Pierce Chapel AME Zion Church and Pilgrim Chapel Missionary Baptist Church They have plenty of reasons to lift their voices in praise.
-Join us in welcoming them to the festival for the first time.
+This combined group is homegrown here in Oriental and sings their praises at Pierce Chapel AME Zion Church and Pilgrim Chapel Missionary Baptist Church.
+They have plenty of reasons to lift their voices in praise.

 UHOOs | Ukelele, assorted folk & pop